 Supplies needed prior to the bath:

-Ust-Kamenogorsk S Schenectady top right there!
+beforehand S Goes top right there!
 Unless your Havanese has no hair, you will need to thoroughly comb him and remove any tangles or mats from his coat.
 If you do not, mats can get even tighter and you risk having to have your Hav completely shaved down.
-Even if you pup has short hair, run a comb through it from the skin, if it gets caught up, you need to comb out the tangle.
+Even if your pup has short hair, run a comb through it from the skin.
+If it gets caught up, you need to comb out the tangle.

-For info on the grooming tools refer to this section My Grooming Tools and for info on grooming prior to the bath refer to this section Grooming The Havanese
+For info on the grooming tools refer to the section My Grooming Tools and for info on grooming prior to the bath refer to the section Grooming The Havanese

 Supplies needed for the bath: